yuximing/Psychokinefish/README.md

 # Group 11 - Psychokinefish

-This is Group 11's Unity Project for CISC 226 W22.
+This is Group 11's Unity Project for CISC 226 W22 at Queen's University.

 Developed by Abbey Cameron, Brian Cho, and Ximing Yu.